radiantearth/stac-spec/item-spec/item-spec.md

 **stac_version**: In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.

 **stac_extensions**: A list of extensions the Item implements.
 The list contains URLs to the JSON Schema files it can be validated against.
-For official extensions, a "shortcut" can be used.
+For official [content extensions](../extensions/README.md#list-of-content-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `pointcloud` for the Point Cloud extension.
+This does *not* apply for API extensions.
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.
+This list must only contain extensions that extend the Item itself, see the the 'Scope' column in the list of extensions.
+If an extension such as the Commons extension has influence on multiple parts of the whole catalog structure, it must be listed in all affected parts (e.g. Collection and Item for the Commons extension).

 **assets** should include the main asset, as well as any 'sidecar' files that are related and help a client make sense of the data.
 Examples of this include extended metadata (in XML, JSON, etc.),